Kia ProCeed Review 2025: Price, specs & boot space

 This posed a problem for the Kia ProCeed (or as it was formerly known for some bizarre reason, the Pro_cee'd).
 It was essentially a three-door version of the Ceed, but it was a bit more than that because Kia gave it a sportier body shape and lower roofline.

 Well, it's a lot more practical than you might expect.
-Sure, the roofline's a touch lower than the Ceed Sportswagon estate, but passenger space is similar, while the boot only loses out a bit of space to its straight-laced sibling.
+Sure, the roofline's a touch lower than the Ceed Sportswagon estate, but passenger space is similar, while the boot only loses out on a bit of space to its straight-laced sibling.

 Kia updated the Ceed range (including the ProCeed) in late 2021, tweaking the exterior look and adding improved tech inside.
 It's not a drastic overhaul, but it means better infotainment to complement the comfortable, nicely trimmed and logically laid-out cabin.
-Granted, it doesn't look as fresh as newer, often pricier rivals, but its a pleasant place to sit.
+Granted, it doesn't look as fresh as newer, often pricier rivals, but it's a pleasant place to sit.

-Sure, it handles and steers pretty tidily for its size, but it's not exactly engaging.
+The ProCeed handles and steers pretty tidily for its size, but it's not exactly engaging.
 The trade off is a fairly comfortable ride, although refinement could be better due to slightly intrusive road noise.
 A Mazda 3 offers a slightly more fun drive, but it loses out in terms of practicality.

 Looking for a used car for sale?
 We've got 100s of Kia Approved Used Cars for Sale for you to choose from, including a wide range of Kia ProCeed models for sale.